mercadopago/devsite-docs/guides/money-out/prerequisites.en.md

 # Prerequisites

-To integrate the Money Out functionality, you must meet the requirements shown below.
+To integrate the Money Out functionality, you must be authorized by our comercial area.
+If you have been authorized already, you must also meet the requirements shown below.

 | Requirement | Description |
 |---|---|